isomerpages/moe-punggolsec/_other-programmes/Aesthetics Programme.md

 with the opportunity to be exposed to various genres of the arts through workshops and learning journeys.
 Assembly programmes such as “Fun with Pop Music” by a 6 piece classical band, and “Dances of Asia” by Sri Warisan helped to deepen students’ appreciation of the arts.
-A highlight this year would be DREAM!, an external concert where students were invited to perform for family and friends.
+A highlight from last year would be "DREAM!", an external concert where students were invited to perform for family and friends.
 This not only showed their passion and talent in the arts but also their confidence, resilience and self-directedness in the preparation and execution of the event.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Enjoying_a_Wayang_Kulit_performance.jpg">
 </div>